aartuuroo20/Resnet50-adversarial-attacks/README.md

 # Adversarial Attacks on ResNet-50 (CelebA and VGGFace2)

-This repository contains two projects that analyze the **vulnerability of ResNet-50 models** trained on the **CelebA** and **VGGFace2** datasets, against adversarial attacks.
+This repository is a more **complete and extended version** of the repository Resnet50-adversarial-robustness.
+It contains two projects that analyze the **vulnerability of ResNet-50 models** trained on the **CelebA** and **VGGFace2** datasets, against adversarial attacks.
 Various attack techniques, robustness tests, and analysis on security in computer vision models are implemented.

 ## Repository Content